haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 # Command line interfaces

 Haddock3 is a software that can read configuration files and compute data.
-While there will be [a web application](https://github.com/i-VRESSE/haddock3-webapp), haddock3 do not have a graphical user interface, and must used from the command line.
+While there will be [a web application](https://github.com/i-VRESSE/haddock3-webapp), haddock3 does not have a graphical user interface and must used from the command line.
-While this may have some negative impact for some unexperienced user, it is also very powerful as it allows custom scripting to launch haddock#, and therefore integrating it in your own pipelines is easier.
+While this may have some negative impact for some inexperienced users, it is also very powerful as it allows custom scripting to launch haddock3, and therefore integrating it in your own pipelines is easier.

 To use the command line interface, you must open a terminal:
-* [iTerm / Terminal]: for Mac users, defaults terminals are available and fully functional.
+* [iTerm / Terminal]: for Mac users, default terminals are available and fully functional.
-* [WindowsPowerShell]: The windows solution to open a terminal.
+* [WindowsPowerShell]: The Windows solution to open a terminal.
-* [VSCode](): an integrated developping environnment (IDE) that allows you to run command lines in the terminal.
+* [VSCode](): an integrated developing environment (IDE) that allows you to run command lines in the terminal.

 Haddock3 comes with several Command Line Interfaces (CLIs), that are described and listed below: